-The status of the City's Community Development Block Grant program shows all funded projects from 1996 and 1998 Program years as having been completed.
-All project costs except Program Administration have been expended for Program Year 1999.
-All 2000 Projects have been completed except the new Headstart facility (currently under construction).
-One half the 2001 Projects have been completed, with the Marillac Clinic under construction and the Catholic Outreach and Habitat for Humanity projects not begun yet.
+The status of the City's Community Development Block Grant program shows all funded projects from 1996 and 2000 Program years as having been completed.
+One half the 2001 Projects have been completed, with the Marillac Clinic nearing completion and the Catholic Outreach and Habitat for Humanity projects not begun yet.
+Nearly one half of the 2002 projects are completed.
+Those remaining are projects by Grand Valley Catholic (Soup kitchen equipment), Western Region Alternative to Placement (client services), Bass Street Drainage project and the 2002 Administration budget.
 For all non-acquisition CDBG projects, grant disbursements occur by payment on a reimbursement basis.
 Disbursement of funds has been timely.